Concerns Of Dam Failure Prompt Evacuations In Lynchburg, Va.

 Since 2014, the City Council has been considering options for repairing or replacing the dam.

 Turner Perrow, a member of the Lynchburg City Council who is also a civil engineer, tells NPR that the dam presents "a complicated problem."
 A major road for the city crosses over top of the dam, which is located right next to the University of Lynchburg.
-The lake behind it is filled with silt, which complicates potential solutions — if they removed the dam, for instance, they would need to ensure that the silt didn't cause other problems downstream.
+The lake behind it is filled with silt, which complicates potential solutions: If the city removed the dam, for instance, it would need to ensure that the silt didn't cause other problems downstream.

 And every proposed fix would cost millions of dollars.

 It's a problem with fresh urgency.
 The city knew the dam couldn't handle 2 feet of rain, the maximum it was supposed to be able to cope with, Perrow says.
-But the crew monitoring the dam last night raised concerns about structural integrity after just about six inches of rain.
+But the crew monitoring the dam last night raised concerns about structural integrity after just about 6 inches of rain.

 "This dam is in worse shape than we thought it was," Perrow says.
 At the same time, he notes that "one of the opportunities coming out of this averted disaster is we may be able to tap federal funds for emergency preparedness to really fix the dam once and for all."

-Given the condition of the dam and the state of the lake, Perrow says, the most likely "fix" isn't actually a repair — he says the city is likely to tear the dam down completely and replace it with a bridge.
+Given the condition of the dam and the state of the lake, Perrow says, the most likely "fix" isn't actually a repair.
+He says the city is likely to tear the dam down completely and replace it with a bridge.